Pages created and updated by

 example above

-for many math features and added one line
+for many math features and added

 to the file.
 Now all of the labels in the file become hyperlinks,